hst12/Starfield-Tools---ContentCatalog.txt-fixer/Readme.txt

 Command line options:
 -noauto Clears all the auto check boxes.
 This will stop any auto repair functions from running automatically when the tool starts.
+-auto Sets recommended auto check boxes
--run Starts the tool with whatever auto settings were used last then launches the game
+-runSteam or -runMS Starts the tool with whatever auto settings were used last then launches the game

+Example: "Starfield Tools.exe" -auto -runSteam will run auto checks and launch Starfield Steam version.